TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 - [This article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) from Lydia Hallie and [This video](https://www.youtube.com/watch?v=sOrtAjyk4lQ) from Avelx explains the Prototype concept with graphics and simple language.
 Try using these resources if you want another perspective to understand the concept.
 - [This video](https://www.youtube.com/watch?v=CDFN1VatiJA) from mpj explains `Object.create` method with great details about it, he walks through what it is, why `Object.create` exists in JavaScript, and how to use `Object.create`.
 Also you can check [This video](https://www.youtube.com/watch?v=MACDGu96wrA) from techsith to understand another point of view of extending objects from others by `Object.create`.
 - [The Principles of Object-Oriented JavaScript](https://www.amazon.com/Principles-Object-Oriented-JavaScript-Nicholas-Zakas/dp/1593275404) book by
-Nicholas C. Zakas is really great to understand OOP in javascript, which explains concepts simply and in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.
+Nicholas C. Zakas is really great to understand OOP in javascript, which explains concepts in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.
 - [This stack overflow question](https://stackoverflow.com/questions/9772307/declaring-javascript-object-method-in-constructor-function-vs-in-prototype/9772864#9772864) explains the difference between defining methods via the prototype vs defining them in the constructor.
 - [A Beginner’s Guide to JavaScript’s Prototype](https://medium.com/free-code-camp/a-beginners-guide-to-javascript-s-prototype-9c049fe7b34) and [JavaScript Inheritance and the Prototype Chain](https://medium.com/free-code-camp/javascript-inheritance-and-the-prototype-chain-d4298619bdae) from Tyler Mcginnis has great examples to help you understand Prototype and Prototype Chain better from the beginner's perspective.
 - [This video ](https://www.youtube.com/watch?v=wstwjQ1yqWQ) from Akshay Saini is an easy and simple way to understand the concept of Prototype, Prototype Chain and prototypal inheritance.